How do I book a workshop?

 The Common Room has developed an Apprentice Heritage Enrichment module which uses materials from our archive of industrial heritage, to enrich their current learning experience and instil pride in North East engineering.
 Through practical engineering challenges, apprentices will develop their engineering skills and gain an appreciation of the significance of our region's heritage.

-Our Youth Board, who are aged between 20 and 30, bring expertise in fields ranging from digital construction to marketing and education.
+Our Advisory Board, who are aged between 20 and 30, bring expertise in fields ranging from digital construction to marketing and education.
 These board members play a crucial role in influencing the content and delivery of The Common Room's core programme.
 We will harness their passions, experiences and options to inform the future of The Common Room.

 "The workshops, which were delivered to Year 1-6 children, were brilliant as they introduced the children to the history of mining and they were cross curricular.
 They really enjoyed learning about mining and the engineers that helped to shape our world.
 The children were also given the opportunity to think about goals for the future, not only for themselves but for the world that they live in.”